accellera-official/uvm-core/README.md

   port_comp.get_provided_to(list);
 end
 ```
+### `uvm_packer` stream contents have changed

+If data is packed to a stream and then that stream is unpacked, all library versions produce identical unpack output, but the contents of the stream are different between 1800.2 versions and pre-1800.2 versions.
+If the exact stream contents must be maintained, then the recommendation is to use the uvm_compat_packer.
+Please refer to the compatibility package [README](./compat/README.md) for details.

+### `uvm_sequence_base` and `uvm_sequence#()` are now abstract classes

+Prior to 1800.2 versions, user code could create an instance of uvm_sequence_base or uvm_sequence#(), but because these are abstract in 1800.2, they may no longer be instanced.
+The recommendation is to use the uvm_compat_sequence_proxy_sequence#().
+Please refer to the compatibility package [README](./compat/README.md) for details.

 ## Polling mechansim.
 The Polling mechanism is a new feature under development.
 Hence the API may change.
 It is experimental and feedback is welcome.
 To use this feature, add the define UVM_ENABLE_EXPERIMENTAL_POLLING_API to include the polling API in your compilation.
 This is in addition to other defines described below which select options within the polling API.